 // SetFocusPoint informs the system about a specific point in your scene to // prioritize for image stabilization.
 The focus point is set independently // for each holographic camera. // You should set the focus point near the content that the user is looking at. // In this example, we put the focus point at the center of the sample hologram, // since that is the only hologram available for the user to focus on. // You can also set the relative velocity and facing of that content; the sample // hologram is at a fixed point so we only need to indicate its position. renderingParameters.SetFocusPoint( currentCoordinateSystem, spinningCubeRenderer.Position );

 Placement of the focus point largely depends on what the hologram is looking at.
 The app has the gaze vector for reference and the app designer knows what content they want the user to observe.

 The single most important thing a developer can do to stabilize holograms is to render at 60 FPS.
-Dropping below 60 FPS will dramatically reduce hologram stability, regardless of the stabilization plane optimization.
+Dropping below 60 FPS will dramatically reduce hologram stability, whatever the stabilization plane optimization.

-Best practices There is no universal way to set up the stabilization plane and it is app-specific, so the main recommendation is to experiment and see what works best for your scenarios.
+Best practices There's no universal way to set up the stabilization plane and it's app-specific.
+Our main recommendation is to experiment and see what works best for your scenario.
 However, try to align the stabilization plane with as much content as possible because all the content on this plane is perfectly stabilized.

 - If you have only planar content (reading app, video playback app), align the stabilization plane with the plane that has your content.

-- If there are 3 small spheres that are world-locked, make the stabilization plane "cut" though the centers of all the spheres that are currently in the user's view.
+- If there are three small spheres that are world-locked, make the stabilization plane "cut" though the centers of all the spheres that are currently in the user's view.

 - If your scene has content at substantially different depths, favor further objects.